mendix/docs/content/en/docs/appstore/connectors/aws/aws-authentication.md

 ### 4.3 Implementing Signature Version 4 Headers {#signature-v4-headers}

 Using signature version 4 headers grants you full control over the contents of the request that you send to AWS.
-You may want to use this method to authenticate a session or static credentials request without using the AWS console or SDK, for example, if the language you are using does not have SDK yet.
+You may want to use this method to authenticate a temporary or static credentials request without using the AWS console or SDK, for example, if the language you are using does not have SDK yet.
 For more information about signature version 4 headers, see [Signing AWS API requests](https://docs.aws.amazon.com/general/latest/gr/signing_aws_api_requests.html) in the AWS documentation.

 This authentication method is suitable for advanced use cases.
-If your use case can be fulfilled with session credentials authentication alone, consider using that method instead.
+If your use case can be fulfilled with temporary credentials authentication alone, consider using that method instead.

 To help you work with signature version 4 headers, the following sections of this document contains a description of the [domain model](#domain-model) and [Java action](#java-action) that you can use, as well as an [example microflow](#microflow) configuration.